Genuine Autodesk | Audits

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | © 2024 Autodesk Inc. All rights reserved

-The Licence Compliance Team enforces Autodesk’s Terms of Use and helps customers resolve any instances of noncompliant software installation and usage.
-We want to help all our customers optimise their software and mitigate compliance risks.
-That’s why your company may be selected to undergo an audit, also known as a Software Licence Review.
+The License Compliance Team enforces Autodesk’s Terms of Use and helps customers resolve any instances of noncompliant software installation and usage.
+We want to help all our customers optimize their software and mitigate compliance risks.
+That’s why your company may be selected to undergo an audit, also known as a Software License Review.

-There are four main types of noncompliance that can be identified during an audit or Software Licence Review.
+There are 4 main types of noncompliance that can be identified during an audit or Software License Review.
 If identified, you will be responsible for resolving the compliance issues pursuant to Autodesk’s Terms of Use.

-Nonvalid software was not manufactured by Autodesk or was altered or cracked by an unauthorised party.
-The installation and use of nonvalid software is not allowed and creates risk for your company from malware, viruses, phishing and other software-based attacks.
+Nonvalid software was not manufactured by Autodesk or was altered or cracked by an unauthorized party.
+The installation and use of nonvalid software is not allowed and creates risk for your company from malware, viruses, phishing, and other software-based attacks.

-An Autodesk perpetual seat authorises you to use the product only on the number of devices for which you have purchased perpetual seats.
+An Autodesk perpetual seat authorizes you to use the product only on the number of devices for which you have purchased perpetual seats.

-Autodesk produces specific licences for use only by students and faculty in qualified educational institutions, deployment in educational institutions and on student-owned hardware.
-These educational licences may not be used for commercial purposes.
+Autodesk produces specific licenses for use only by students and faculty in qualified educational institutions, deployment in educational institutions and on student owned hardware.
+These educational licenses may not be used for commercial purposes.

 Install AIT and run a scan of your environment.